nskrdev/stat-ca2/presentation-script.md

 ### Script:

 "Let me start by explaining our research objectives and the dataset we're working with.

-**Research Questions:**
+This analysis has a PRIMARY FOCUS on correlation analysis and regression modeling.

+**Research Questions - Prioritized by Focus:**

-We set out to answer four critical questions:
+We set out to answer four critical questions, with emphasis on predictive modeling:

-1. **First**, do COVID-19 death rates differ significantly across continents?
-We're not just looking at whether numbers vary—we want to know if these differences are statistically significant or could have occurred by random chance.

-2. **Second**, is there an association between geographical location and disease severity?
-Does where you live predict how severely the pandemic affects your country?
+1. **FIRST and MOST IMPORTANT**, which variables show strong correlations?
+This is the foundation for everything else.
+Understanding correlations tells us which variables move together and which can predict others.

-3. **Third**, can we build predictive models?
-Specifically, can we forecast death tolls based on case counts?
-This has major implications for healthcare planning.
+2. **SECOND**, can we build accurate predictive models?
+Specifically, can we forecast death tolls from case counts?
+This is our PRIMARY FOCUS—translating correlations into actionable predictions with quantifiable accuracy.

-4. **Fourth**, which variables are most strongly correlated?
-Understanding these relationships helps us identify the key drivers of pandemic outcomes.
+3. **THIRD**, how accurate are our models?
+We need to evaluate R², residuals, and diagnostic checks to understand model performance and limitations.

+4. **FOURTH**, as supporting context, do death rates differ across continents?
+This provides geographical context but isn't our main analytical focus.

 **Dataset Composition:**

 Now, let's talk about our data foundation.
 We analyzed data from **223 countries** across **6 continents**—that's essentially the entire world.
 This is cumulative data from January 2025, representing the full scope of the pandemic up to that point.

-**Why 223 countries instead of all ~230?** We started with 230 countries in our raw dataset, but after data cleaning, we removed 7 countries that had critical missing values.
-This ensures our analysis is based on complete, reliable data.
+**Why 223 countries?** We started with 230 countries but removed 7 with critical missing values.
+This ensures our correlation and regression analyses are based on complete, reliable data—essential for valid statistical modeling.

-**Continental Distribution:**

-Notice how our sample is well-distributed across continents:
-- Africa has the largest representation with 57 countries
-- Asia with 49 countries
-- Europe with 47 countries
-- North America with 39 countries
-- Australia/Oceania with 18 countries
-- South America with 13 countries

-This distribution is important because it ensures we have adequate sample sizes for each continent when we perform our continental comparisons.
-Having 13-57 countries per continent gives us statistical power to detect real differences."
+**Analytical Approach - The Pipeline:**

+Here's our systematic approach, which flows from exploration to prediction:

+1. **Data Preparation**: Clean and validate data for analysis
+2. **Correlation Analysis**: Identify which variables are related (r > 0.70)
+3. **Model Building**: Translate strong correlations into regression models
+4. **Model Evaluation**: Assess accuracy using R², diagnostics, residuals
+5. **Model Improvement**: Identify how to enhance predictive power

+This pipeline is crucial—we don't jump straight to modeling.
+We first understand relationships through correlation, THEN build models based on those insights.
+This is the scientific method applied to predictive analytics."

 ---